Cracking-Everything-Org/Cracking-Everything/Others/cheatsheet.md

 T d[10]; vector<T> e(d, d+10);      // e is initialized from d

 #include <queue>
-queue<int> queue;
+queue<int> q;
-queue.push()              // adds to the end of the queue queue.pop()               // delete the first element queue.front()             // returns the first element queue.back()              // returns the last element
+q.push()              // adds to the end of the queue q.pop()               // delete the first element q.front()             // return the first element q.back()              // return the last element q.empty()             // return true if que queue has no elements q.size()              // return the queue's size

 ```